How Much Cardboard Do We Need Before a Baler Makes Sense?

 Clear material sorting improves recycling results by protecting load quality and maximizing resale value.

-When cardboard remains clean and separated from plastics, trash, and moisture, commercial recycling services operate more efficiently.
+When cardboard remains clean and separated from plastics such as stretch wrap and shrink wrap, trash, and moisture commercial recycling services operate more efficiently.
 Contamination is rarely intentional; it typically reflects unclear procedures or inconsistent dock-level practices.

 Auditing sorting processes, signage clarity, and employee training strengthen recycling management performance while supporting long-term landfill diversion goals.